 - Services include individual therapy, couples and family therapy.
 Co-occurring mental health and substance use disorder treatment is available.
 In addition, Alliance Counseling Services works in conjunction with the NH Department of Corrections: Parole/Probation.
 Prior to initiating any therapy, individuals will complete the intake assessment at which time a treatment plan is developed.

 - Intake Assessments include a thorough bio-psych-social approach to the individuals reported history and includes the therapist's observations and recommendations.
 The assessment ranges from one to one and a half hours (1-1 1/2.)

 - Individuals/Couples/Family therapy sessions are forty-five (45) to fifty (50) minutes in durations, unless a shorter time is agreed upon by the Client and Therapist.

-- Substance Use Evaluations (LADC Evaluations) are performed utilizing a variety of testing measurements including the Addiction Severity Index, the Driver Risk Inventory-2 (DRI-2) to name a few.
+- Substance Use Evaluations (LADC Evaluations) are performed utilizing a variety of testing measurements including the Addiction Severity Index and the Driver Risk Inventory-2 (DRI-2) to name a few.
 Substance Use Evaluations are of a three-hour duration.
 Substance Use Evaluations are NOT billed to insurances and are a rate of $375 and are scheduled on Fridays,